-5 6 Ethernet connectors 1 and 2
+5 6 Ethernet 1 and 2 connectors

 Used to attach an Ethernet cable for a LAN.
 Each Ethernet connector has two status LEDs to help you identify the Ethernet connectivity and activity.
-For more information, see "Rear view LEDs" on page 22.
+For more information, see "Rear view LEDs" on page 27.
 Ethernet 1 connector can be set as XClarity Controller Network connector.

-To set Ethernet 1 connector as XClarity Controller Network connector, start Setup Utility and select BMC Settings → Network Settings → Network Settings Network Interface Port : Shared.
+To set Ethernet 1 connector as XClarity Controller Network connector, start Setup Utility and select BMC Settings $\rightarrow$ Network Settings $\rightarrow$ Network Settings Network Interface Port : Shared.
 Then, click Shared NIC on and select Onboard Port 1.

-7 B USB 3.2 Gen 2 connectors
+7 8 USB 3.1 Gen1 or Gen 2 connectors

-Used to attach a device that requires a USB 2.0 or 3.0 connection, such as a keyboard, a mouse, or a USB flash drive.
+Used to attach a device that requires a USB 3.1 connection, such as a keyboard, a mouse, or a USB flash drive.